 Set an HTTP header for the request.

-Query result must be one row (e.g. using .limit(1)
+Query result must be one row (e.g. using .limit(1)), otherwise this

 returns an error.